Aspen Institute Reports

 state of play 2019 (national)

-Our annual report on how well stakeholders are serving children and communities through youth sports was first released in June 2016.
-The second edition came out in December 2017.
-The third report was released in October 2018.
+This is our annual report on how well stakeholders are serving children and communities through youth sports.
+The latest report was released in September 2019.
 The report offers grades from thought leaders on the state of youth sports, the latest data on participation rates, exclusive insights, and 40+ key developments in the past year in each of the areas of opportunity identified in our seminal 2015 report Sport for All, Play for Life: A Playbook to Get Every Kid in the Game.
 The annual report also identifies next steps in building the movement to make sport accessible and affordable to all.